LETARTARE/QtPregen/README.md

-# QtPregenForCB-0.7.1  February 24, 2015 (for Win32)
+# QtPregenForCB-0.8.3  February 27, 2015 (for Win32)

 Plugin to compile QT applications with 'Code::Blocks'

-This version uses a new organization and is not compatible with earlier versions
+This version is compatible with last version 0.7.1.

+It uses a log 'Prebuild log' for all posts plugin.

 1- Overview